Hellseher/mms/txt/util-linux.md

         lscpu (1)            - display information about the CPU architecture mount (8)            - mount a filesystem
-        namei (1)            - follow a pathname until a terminal point is found partx (8)            - tell the Linux kernel about the presence and numbering of on-disk partitions reset (1)            - terminal initialization
+        namei (1)            - follow a pathname until a terminal point is found partx (8)            - tell kernel about the presence and numbering of on-disk partitions reset (1)            - terminal initialization
         tailf (1)            - follow the growth of a log file wdctl (8)            - show hardware watchdog status